 Smoky White Bean Chili

 Turkey, canned tomatoes and chicken broth are all that’s needed to complete the ingredients of this classic chili.
 The separate spice pack includes ancho chilies and a little smoked paprika, which balance beautifully with sweet sundried tomatoes.
-Great on its own, this chili makes fabulous leftovers too, served on nachos, chili-dogs, sloppy Joes or on baked potatoes.
+Great on its own, this chili makes fabulous leftovers too, served on nachos, chili-dogs, sloppy Joes or baked potatoes.

 Herbed Mushroom & Barley Risotto Gift Jar

 Who says a gourmet meal can’t come from a jar?
 Simmered in broth, this dry mix cooks into a creamy comfort classic with meaty mushrooms and a sweet-nutty flavour from the chewy barley.
-Add a personal message on a printable gift card, and attach alongside the recipe scroll that matches the checkered lid.
+Add a personal message on a gift card, and attach alongside the recipe scroll that matches the checkered lid.

 - Use wide mouth jars.
 It’s easier for packing and layering the ingredients, as well as shaking them out later.